 What Are the Different Types of Binding?

-While, traditionally, clothes were tightly wrapped around the abdomen after pregnancy, today, there are several different types of binds available.
+Traditionally, clothes were tightly wrapped around the abdomen after pregnancy.
+However, today, there are several different types of binds available.
 Be sure to pick the one that is comfortable for you and suits your lifestyle.